The Blue Yeti is a great a option for anyone who just wants to plug in and play without spending hours tweaking audio settings.

 Forget what you think you know about sound recording: the traditional home microphone is dead.
-Never again should a mini-jack plug have to run its awful buzzing signal into your Mac's mic socket.
+Never again should a mini-jack plug have to run its awful buzzing signal into your Mac's mic socket to record podcasts, dialogue, or music.

 The digital domain of USB is here – and it's better.
 Blue's Yeti, the beastly sequel to its groundbreaking Snowball USB mic, exudes a retro charm completely at odds with its next-gen makeup.